 42. All games are stop time.
-In the case of catastrophic injury, travesty of the game or other emergency, the game is shortened in order to accommodate the rest of the teams scheduled to play.
+In the case of catastrophic injury, travesty of the game, or other emergency, the game is shortened to accommodate the rest of the teams scheduled to play.
+All plays that result in a stoppage of play in any end zone will result in a face off in that zone.